foxhuston/foxtalk/doc/notes.typ

 ). $

 Crucially, by allowing opaque sideband information, we can emulate the original case of two separate handler cases, while keeping the actual Reactor functions small and focused.

-== Adding Handlers

-To add a handler $h'$, we have to set its initial input set to: $ { o | o in union.big_{a in A} a.
-O and h'. q(o)}. $ This is an expensive operation, but I believe that the insertion and deletion of handlers will be far less frequent than the actual tick operations, so that's what I've optimized for.

 = Questions